MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-contextual-transfer-external-ivr.md

 1. Set up Azure direct routing to connect Session Border Controllers (SBCs) linked to the third-party IVR with Dynamics 365.

 2. Register the phone number, that’s assigned to the third-party IVR, with Dynamics 365 by bringing in your own number.
-More information: [Bring your own number: Azure direct routing](voice-channel-bring-your-own-number.md)
+More information: [Bring your own phone numbers](voice-channel-bring-your-own-number.md)

 3. At the point of transfer in the IVR, issue an SIP (Session Initiation Protocol) REFER request to the Azure Communication Services resource.
 This will transfer the call to the Azure resource that's connected to Dynamics 365.